masonbesmer/MANTis-shell/README.md

 # Organization of the Project

+## Note: Our shell is memory leak free.

 ## General Shell Operation (main() - Nathan)

 When our shell starts, is first checks the arguments to determine which mode the